KipCollo/Java-Revision/javaEE/mail/Readme.md

 Note – The JavaMail framework does not define mechanisms that support message delivery,security, disconnected operation, directory services or filter functionality.

-- `Major JavaMail API Components`:- Major components comprising the JavaMail architecture.
+- **Major JavaMail API Components**:- Major components comprising the JavaMail architecture.

-1. The Message Class:- The Message class is an abstract class that defines a set of attributes and a content for a mail message.
+1. `The Message Class`:- The Message class is an abstract class that defines a set of attributes and a content for a mail message.
 Attributes of the Message class specify addressing information and define the structure of the content, including the content type.
 The content is represented as a DataHandler object that wraps around the actual data.
-The Message class implements the Part interface.
+The Message class implements the `Part interface`.
 The Part interface defines attributes that are required to define and format data content carried by a Message object, and to interface successfully to a mail system.
 The Message class adds From, To, Subject,Reply-To, and other attributes necessary for message routing via a message transport system.
 When contained in a folder, a Message object has a set of flags associated with it.JavaMail provides Message subclasses that support specific messaging implementations.
  The content of a message is a collection of bytes, or a reference to a collection of bytes,encapsulated within a Message object.
 JavaMail has no knowledge of the data type or format of the message content.
 A Message object interacts with its content through an intermediate layer—the JavaBeans Activation Framework (JAF).
 This separation allows a Message object to handle any arbitrary content and to transmit it using any appropriate transmission protocol by using calls to the same API methods.
 The message recipient usually knows the content data type and format and knows how to handle that content.The JavaMail API also supports multipart Message objects, where each Bodypart defines its own set of attributes and content.
 The JavaMail API also supports multipart Message objects, where each Bodypart defines its own set of attributes and content

-2. Message Storage and Retrieval:- Messages are stored in Folder objects.
+2. `Message Storage and Retrieval`:- Messages are stored in Folder objects.
 A Folder object can contain subfolders as well as messages, thus providing a tree-like folder hierarchy.
 The Folder class declares methods that fetch, append, copy and delete messages.
 A Folder object can also send events to components registered as event listeners.
  The Store class defines a database that holds a folder hierarchy together with its messages.The Store class also specifies the access protocol that accesses folders and retrieves messages stored in folders.
 The Store class also provides methods to establish a connection to the database, to fetch folders and to close a connection.
 Service providers implementing Message Access protocols (IMAP4, POP3, etc.) start off by subclassing the Store class.
 A user typically starts a session with the mail system by connecting to a particular Store implementation.

-3. Message Composition and Transport:- A client creates a new message by instantiating an appropriate Message subclass.
+3. `Message Composition and Transport`:- A client creates a new message by instantiating an appropriate Message subclass.
 It sets attributes like the recipient addresses and the subject, and inserts the content into the Message object.
 Finally, it sends the Message by invoking the Transport.send method.
 The Transport class models the transport agent that routes a message to its destination addresses.
 This class provides methods that send a message to a list of recipients.
 Invoking the Transport.send method with a Message object identifies the appropriate transport based on its destination addresses.

-4. The Session Class:- The Session class defines global and per-user mail-related properties that define the interface between a mail-enabled client and the network.
+4. `The Session Class`:- The Session class defines global and per-user mail-related properties that define the interface between a mail-enabled client and the network.
 JavaMail system components use the Session object to set and get specific properties.
 The Session class also provides a default authenticated session object that desktop applications can share.
 The Session class is a final concrete class.
 It cannot be subclassed.
 The Session class also acts as a factory for Store and Transport objects that implement specific access and transport protocols.
 By calling the appropriate factory method on a Session object, the client can obtain Store and Transport objects that support specific protocols.

-- `The JavaMail Event Model`:- The JavaMail event model conforms to the JDK 1.1 event-model specification, as described in the JavaBeans Specification.
+- **The JavaMail Event Model**:- The JavaMail event model conforms to the JDK 1.1 event-model specification, as described in the JavaBeans Specification.
 The JavaMail API follows the design patterns defined in the JavaBeans Specification for naming events, event methods and event listener registration.
 All events are subclassed from the MailEvent class.
 Clients listen for specific events by registering themselves as listeners for those events.
 Events notify listeners of state changes as a session progresses.
 During a session, a JavaMail component generates a specific event-type to notify objects registered as listeners for that event-type.
 The JavaMail Store, Folder,and Transport classes are event sources.
 This specification describes each specific event in the section that describes the class that generates that event.

 ## Basic Workflow